Instructor Course Evaluation (ICE)

 - 2 open ended questions

-Faculty should allow approximately 15 minutes of class time for students to complete the evaluation form.
+Faculty should allow approximately 15 minutes of class time for students to complete the evaluation process.

 The ICE system at Saint Mary's recognizes that not all teaching modes are covered by the 29 core questions.
 Teaching has changed in recent years with the introduction of technology in the classroom and with increased emphasis on pedagogical innovations such as service learning, cooperative education, etc. The Supplemental Questions option provides an opportunity to add twelve questions customized to your particular evaluation needs.